 How do I know which receive mode to select?

-Fax Only (Fax) mode is used when you have your FAX/MFC on a dedicated fax line.
+FAX ONLY mode is best used when you have your FAX/MFC on a dedicated fax line.
 In this receive mode, the FAX/MFC automatically answers every call with receiving tones as if it were an incoming fax.
 If you select Fax Only mode, you cannot receive incoming voice calls on the telephone line your FAX/MFC is connected to, though you can make outgoing calls on the line.

-When using the Fax/Tel mode, you cannot use the telephone company's Voice Mail feature, nor can you have an answering machine on the same line, even if it is on a separate wall telephone jack.
+Only the FAX/MFC will double ring.
+When using the FAX/TEL mode, you cannot use the telephone company's Voice Mail feature, nor can you have an answering machine on the same line, even if it is on a separate wall telephone jack.

-External TAD (TAD) mode is to be used when you have an external Telephone Answering Device (answering machine) on the same telephone line as the FAX/MFC.
+TAD:ANSWER MACH. mode is to be used when you have an external Telephone Answering Device (answering machine) on the same telephone line as the FAX/MFC.
 In this receive mode, the external answering machine automatically answers every call.
 Voice messages are stored on the answering machine while fax messages are printed.
-When using the External TAD mode, the following six guidelines MUST be used.
+When using the TAD:ANSWER MACH. mode, these six guidelines MUST be followed:

 (Only for USA)

 The answering machine must be connected to the jack labeled EXT on the back of the FAX/MFC.
-The External TAD mode will not function properly if you connect the external answering machine into a wall jack.
+The TAD:ANSWER MACH. mode may not function properly if you connect the external answering machine into a wall jack.

-The FAX/MFC's receive mode must be set to External TAD.
+The FAX/MFC's receive mode must be set to TAD:ANSWER MACH..

 We recommend you record 5 seconds of silence at the beginning of your answering machine's outgoing message.
 This allows your FAX/MFC time to detect incoming fax tones from a sending machine.